x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 ### Use Exchange Online PowerShell to modify mail users

 In general, use the **Get-User** and **Set-User** cmdlets to view and change organization and contact information properties.
-Use the **Get-MailUser** and **Set-MailUser** cmdlets to view or change mail-related properties, such email addresses, the MailTip, custom attributes, and whether the mail user is hidden from address lists.
+Use the **Get-MailUser** and **Set-MailUser** cmdlets to view or change mail-related properties, such as email addresses, the MailTip, custom attributes, and whether the mail user is hidden from address lists.

 Use the **Get-MailUser** and **Set-MailUser** cmdlets to view and change properties for mail users.
 For information, see the following topics: